 FNUSA, established in 2001, is a coalition of 68 non-governmental organizations and individuals that provide services to, and advocate for the rights of, trafficking survivors in the US.
 Since the enactment of the Trafficking Victims Protection Act of 2000 (TVPA), FNUSA members have worked closely with survivors of human trafficking to ensure that they receive the full array of legal and social services needed, and that they are engaged in ensuring effective implementation of the law.
-FNUSA members include: survivors who experienced both sex and labor trafficking in the US, prosecutors who have criminally prosecuted sex and labor trafficking cases, civil attorneys who have brought cutting-edge lawsuits against traffickers, criminal attorneys who have represented survivors wrongly charged with a crime, immigration attorneys who have represented hundreds of individuals granted T and U visas, and social service providers who have assisted thousands of survivors - both US citizens and foreign nationals, minors and adults, across the gender spectrum.
-Cumulatively, our members serve over 2,000 survivors of human trafficking in the US each year.
-As the largest network of providers working directly with trafficking survivors in the US, we are uniquely situated to evaluate the impact of US government efforts to address human trafficking, identify challenges, and propose solutions.
+FNUSA members include: survivors who experienced both sex and labor trafficking in the US, prosecutors who have criminally prosecuted sex and labor trafficking cases, civil attorneys who have brought cutting-edge lawsuits against traffickers, criminal attorneys who have represented survivors wrongly charged with a crime, immigration attorneys who have represented thousands of survivors - both US citizens and foreign nationals, minors and adults, across the gender spectrum.
+Cumulatively, our members serve over 2,000 survivors of human trafficking in the US each year.1 As the largest network of providers working directly with trafficking survivors in the US, we are uniquely situated to evaluate the impact of US government efforts to address human trafficking, identify challenges, and propose solutions.